 “Students may add up to $600 of V-Cash on their ID card at the start of each semester (up until October 1st for Fall and March 1st for Spring) to purchase books through the Vassar College Store.
 The funds are essentially a “cash advance” as the amount is charged to your student account.
 It is expected that the student will use their work study earnings or other financial assistance to pay off the charge before the end of the semester."
-(The Student Matriculation Packet 2021-22, p.
+(Student Financial Service Student Guide 2022-2023, p.
 5)

 “Students in need of emergency funds may apply for a no interest loan of up to $300.
 Application must be made to a financial aid counselor.
 The loan will appear as a charge on your student account and must be repaid when your next bill is due."
-(The Student Matriculation Packet 2021-22, p.
+(Student Financial Service Student Guide 2022-2023, p.
 4)

-*Note that the Art and Film Departments also offer stipends to help students pay for course materials.
-Please contact these departments for more information.
+*Note some departments, such as the Art and Film Departments, also offer stipends to help students pay for course materials.
+Please contact individual departments for more information.

 Course materials can be purchased or rented online through the Vassar College Store.
 Their website offers new and used options, including “Marketplace” alternatives.
 Try to order course materials *early* to ensure that a copy is available for you.
 Note that used editions are not always available, especially if the text has been recently published.